November 27, 2025

 • Curve-based modelling creates smooth, precise surfaces, using mathematical curves like NURBS and Bezier.
 This technique is known for generating simple and more complex forms.

 • Digital sculpting relies on special software to shape digital materials and create organic models.
-3D specialists use this technique predominantly in the entertainment industry.
+This method is widely applied in the entertainment industry.

 Basic 3D Modelling Workflows